Finding a Top Financial Advisor Firm in Missouri

 HM Capital Management

-HM Capital Management, LLC has been an investment advisor in Missouri since 2005.
+HM Capital Management has been an investment advisor in Missouri since 2005.
 Its clients are a mix of individuals, high-net-worth individuals, pooled investment vehicles, pension plans, charitable organizations, insurance companies and corporations.
-The firm has about $2.9 billion in assets under management (AUM).
+This is a fee-only firm.

 HM Capital Management Background

 HM Capital Management was formed in 2005 and keeps its headquarters in Clayton.
 It’s principally owned by the MEK Family Trust, Karen Gloriod, Maribeth Snodgrass and Benjamin Westerman.
-HM provides fee-only portfolio management and financial planning to its clients, as well as consulting for families and retirement plans.
+HM provides portfolio management and financial planning to its clients, as well as consulting for families and retirement plans.

 HM Capital Management Investment Philosophy